 The #switch instruction, together with #case, #break, #default and #endswitch, allows the user to conveniently make code for a number of cases that are distinguished by the value of a preprocessor variable.
-In the past this was only possible with the use of folds in the #include instruction and the corresponding include file.
+In the past this was only possible with the use of folds in the #include instruction and the corresponding include file (see 1.24).
 Because few people have an editor that can handle the folds in a proper way, it was judged that the more common switch mechanism might be friendlier.
 The proper syntax of a complete construction would be

 '''

 #switch 'par'

 #case 1

 some statements

 #break

 #case ax2

 other statements

 #break

 #default

 more statements

+#break

+#break

+#endswitch

 '''